 Studying ICT equips pupils with the skills necessary for a wide range of career paths including Computer Science.

-All classrooms on both sites have up-to-date computer equipment and interactive whiteboards.
+All classrooms have up-to-date computer equipment and interactive whiteboards.
 ICT is used extensively across the curriculum to enhance teaching and learning.

 I.C.T.
 Staff